Supporting the NHS is important, but disabled people need some support, too.

 “How long is the wait time?”
 Mum asked, the receptionist shrugged.

 “Are you going to be okay?”
 Mum asked me.
 I nodded, but I knew I wasn’t.
 A&E was the very last place that I wanted to be, especially alone late on a Saturday night.
 As Mum turned to leave me, I felt my anxiety spike up.

 “No Mum, I want to go home” I said through my tears.
 My foot hurt, but it didn’t hurt that much.
 It’s weird how fear can do that to the body.

 “No!
 Stay, listen, you’re logged in now.
 I’ll just explain to them that I’m your carer..”, the receptionist refused to listen.

 I stayed staring at the floor.
-I wanted to be anywhere, anywhere but here.
-I’d already been told not to eat my dinner prior to attending in case they had to cut me open to fix any broken bones.
-I’d only wanted some advice and now I was mentally preparing myself for same-day surgery.
-Suddenly, my visit to A&E was the stuff that not even nightmares are made of.
+I wanted to be anywhere, anywhere but there.
+I’d already been told not to eat my dinner prior to attending in case they had to cut me open and now I was the topic of a feud.
+I’d only wanted some advice, and now I was half expecting some same-day surgery.
+Suddenly, my visit to A&E was the stuff that not even nightmares are made out of.

-A Carers Card, we’d never even heard about the Carers Card Scheme until Saturday.
+A Carers Card?
+We’d never even heard of the Carers Card Scheme until now.
 Suddenly, Bristol City Council were now failing me too!